-DEMAT recognises its responsibilities under Section 175 of the Education Act 2002 and the Education (Independent School Standards) Regulations 2014 to decide to safeguard and promote the welfare of children.
+DEMAT recognises its responsibilities under Section 175 of the Education Act 2002 and the Education (Independent School Standards) Regulations 2014 to make arrangements to safeguard and promote the welfare of children.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 For the purposes of this policy, 'children' means anyone under the age of 18.

 This policy should be read alongside statutory guidance, in particular 'Keeping Children Safe in Education' (KCSIE) (September 2025).
-It is a fundamental duty for all school leaders, staff and Governors to read and be aware of their responsibilities under Part One of KCSIE, as this section lays out the core expectations for everyone.
-Furthermore, all staff who work directly with children and every governor must also read Annex B. This policy applies to all staff (paid and unpaid), trustees, governors, contractors and volunteers.
+All staff must be aware of their duties under Part One of KCSIE.
+Staff who work directly with children should also read Annex B. For staff who do not work directly with children, Annex A may be issued at the academy's discretion.

+This policy applies to all staff (paid and unpaid), trustees, governors, contractors and volunteers.
 Teaching assistants, midday supervisors, office staff and teachers may all be the first point of disclosure for a child.
 Parents/carers may also raise concerns directly with the academy or Local Governing Body (LGB).